-- Website: Florida Department of Business & Professional Regulation, Board of Cosmetology
+- Website: Florida Department of Business and Professional Regulation

 Florida is a place where those interested in hair care as a living could see an open horizon for possibilities thanks to globally notable cities for style like Miami.
 Anyone specifically looking to pursue a career in hair design gain information from these select institutions.